 Your attorney becomes ill and cannot continue to represent you

 There is reason to believe that your attorney is not providing effective assistance.

-90 days of the defendant is accused of a misdemeanor punishable by imprisonment for more than 180 days
+90 days if the defendant is accused of a misdemeanor punishable by imprisonment for more than 180 days.

 Choosing a bench trial (a trial in front of a judge only)

 If you request a bench trial, the judge will perform the fact-finding function that is usually performed by the jury.